shadeed/rtl-styling/posts/rtl-styling.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-### 2) Text Transparency
+### 2. Text Transparency
-It's common to change the transparency of text color to make it look secondary for example.
-That works for English.
-However, when the content is Arabic, that will cause a weird text rendering issue.
+It’s common to change the transparency of text color — to make it look secondary, for example.
+That works in English.
+However, when the content is Arabic, it causes a weird text-rendering issue.

 ![](../../img/rtl-transparency.jpg)

-There are some areas with a different color between each letter.
-In this example, `letter-spacing` hasn't been changed so the issue is not related to that.
-The solution is simply to use color without RGBA or opacity.
+There are some areas with a different color between letters.
+In this example, `letter-spacing` hasn’t been adjusted, so the issue is not related to that.
+The solution is simply to set the color without RGBa or opacity.

 <p class="codepen" data-height="395" data-theme-id="light" data-default-tab="result" data-user="shadeed" data-slug-hash="d8b1d30b39933e0435e52b738b0402dd" style="height: 395px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="RTL Styling - Test 7">
   <span>See the Pen <a href="https://codepen.io/shadeed/pen/d8b1d30b39933e0435e52b738b0402dd">